nautobot/nautobot-app-data-validation-engine/docs/user/app_data_compliance.md

 ### Writing Data Compliance Rules in a Remote Git Repository

 A Git repository can be configured to add the `data compliance rules` context to store `DataComplianceRule` classes in source control.
-The plugin looks for a file called `custom_validators.py`, and will import any classes listed within a `custom_validators` variable there.
+The plugin looks for a folder called `custom_validators`, and any classes that implement `DataComplianceRule` within any file in that folder will be imported.
+There is no need to list the classes in any variable.
 The Git repo sync job will highlight all classes that it finds and imports.

 ```python
 ### your_plugin/custom_validators.py